Hopes and Fears

 Hopes and Fears is the debut studio album by the English alternative rock band Keane.
 It was released on 10 May 2004 in the United Kingdom and topped the UK Albums Chart upon release.
 It was the UK's second best-selling album of 2004, behind the Scissor Sisters' self-titled debut album, and has since been certified 9× Platinum by the BPI.
 The album returned to the top of the charts after winning a Brit Award for Best Album in February 2005.

 With more than 2.7 million copies sold in the UK, Hopes and Fears ranks the 11th-best-selling album of the 2000s in the UK.
-In July 2011, it was ranked the 9th biggest-selling album of the 21st century in the UK.
-As of September 2019 it is the 36th best-selling album in UK chart history.
+In July 2011, it was ranked the 9th-highest-selling album of the 21st century in the UK.
+As of September 2019 it is the 36th-best-selling album in UK chart history.
 Worldwide, the album has sold over 5.8 million copies as of November 2009.
 It was also among ten albums nominated for the best British album of the previous 30 years by the Brit Awards in 2010, ultimately losing to (What's the Story) Morning Glory? by Oasis.